pinkpong111/instability-dynamics-multi-agent/README.md

 These three terms are used consistently throughout this document.
 "Vector" alone refers to a directional influence; "vector space" refers to the agent's internal containment capacity, not a mathematical vector space in the linear algebra sense.

+Vector field is the externalized interaction footprint of an agent's vector orientation.
 In this document, "vector field" denotes interaction-induced directional influence in an abstract state space; no differentiability or linear structure is assumed.

 ### 1.2 Core Definition